McDonald’s faces class action lawsuit claiming McRib contains no actual rib meat

 The 45-page complaint, filed on December 23, 2025, in the U.S. District Court for the Northern District of Illinois by Peter Le, Charles Lynch, Dorien Baker, and Derrick Wilson, takes issue with the product’s name and presentation, notably the term “McRib” and its rib-shaped patty, which they say would lead a reasonable consumer to believe the sandwich includes real rib meat when there is none.

-According to the complaint, the McRib is actually made from restructured pork, combining cuts such as shoulder, heart, tripe, and scalded stomach, none of which qualify as rib meat.
+According to the complaint, the McRib is actually made from restructured pork, which combines cuts such as shoulder, heart, tripe, and scalded stomach, none of which qualify as rib meat.

-The lawsuit cites 16 legal claims, including fraud, breach of warranty, contract violations, and violations of state consumer protection laws.
+The lawsuit asserts 16 legal claims, including fraud, breach of warranty, breach of contract, and violations of state consumer protection laws.
 It seeks to represent a nationwide class of consumers who purchased a McRib in the past four years, along with state-specific subclasses in California, New York, Illinois and Washington, D.C.

 Introduced nationwide in 1982, the McRib has grown into one of McDonald’s most recognizable limited-time items, popping on and off menus in the U.S. and overseas.
 Its limited availability has only added to the hype, with devoted fans closely tracking when and where it returns.